hnvy/day-ploy/README.md

 - [ ] Add ability to move activities up and down

 ## Done
+- [X] Make the program remember the number of daily working hours.
+This is added to `time.txt`
 - [X] File validation
 - [X] Add Rigid feature
 - [X] Need to make the program figure out the start time based on ActLen